jjiang95/tj-project/README.md

 ## Usage

-You will be able to search ANY pokemon and get info about them!
+You will be able to search about the first 150 pokemon and get info about them!

 ## Coding Used